 Ned spent Saturday morning playing with the television remote control and reading the magazines in his suite.
 Gunther called him up at lunchtime and invited him to dinner at his flat, just around the corner from the hotel.
-'I should be honoured and delighted,' Ned replied.
-'I'm going to do some shopping this afternoon, I don't suppose your charming daughter would be kind enough to escort me around the town?
-I assure you my intentions are strictly honourable.'
+"I should be honored and delighted," Ned replied.
+"I'm going to do some shopping this afternoon; I don't suppose your charming daughter would be kind enough to escort me around the town?
+I assure you my intentions are strictly honorable."
 Gunther chuckled down the telephone.
-'That would disappoint her terribly,' he said.
-'She was hoping they were anything but!'
-With Cosima's help Ned bought a laptop, a printer and a large number of books on computing and the internet.
-The magazines in his room had seemed to be full of articles on this and he wanted to understand everything he could about a world that appeared to be so important.
-He had asked Cosima shyly what the internet was and she had given an explanation that had left him more confused than before.
-The shop that sold the computer had seemed to be nothing more nor less than an Aladdin's cave of incomprehensible magic.
-Ned had tried not to look astonished at the pictures on the screens, at the colour photographs printed out, at the scanners, video cameras, global positioning devices and hand-held electronic diaries that were shown to him.
-Compact discs reminded him of an episode of Star Trek he had seen as a boy and the mobile phone he bought, which flipped out when he wanted to speak, put him even more firmly in mind of the Starship Enterprise.
-When he discovered that these telephones were more than walkie-talkies, but could actually be used to talk to any phone, mobile or otherwise in any country, he frankly gaped and Cosima and the shop assistant found it hard to suppress their giggles.
+"That would disappoint her terribly," he said.
+"She was hoping they were anything but!"
+With Cosima's help, Ned bought a laptop, a printer, and a large number of books on computing and the Internet.
+The magazines in his room had seemed to be full of articles on this, and he wanted to understand everything he could about a world that appeared to be so important.
+He had asked Cosima shyly what the Internet was, and she had given an explanation that left him more confused than before.
+The shop that sold the computer had seemed to be nothing more or less than an Aladdin's cave of incomprehensible magic.
+Ned had tried not to look astonished at the pictures on the screens, at the color photographs printed out, at the scanners, video cameras, global positioning devices, and handheld electronic diaries that were shown to him.
+Compact discs reminded him of an episode of Star Trek he had seen as a boy, and the mobile phone he bought, which flipped open when he wanted to speak, put him even more firmly in mind of the Starship Enterprise.
+When he discovered that these telephones were more than walkie-talkies, and could actually be used to talk to any phone, mobile or otherwise, in any country, he frankly gaped, and Cosima and the shop assistant found it hard to suppress their giggles.
 He was Rip Van Winkle, awaking from a hundred-year sleep.
-At the railway station overlooking the Alster, he sat in a photo-booth and had six passport photographs taken.
-As he waited for the photographs to appear he murmured under his breath.
-'Thank God not everything has changed.
-These machines, I remember well.'
-It took the hotel porter two journeys to transfer all Ned's purchases from the taxi to his suite and he stood looking at the pile of shopping in the drawing-room with a look of such comical bewilderment on his face that Cosima reached up and kissed him.
-'Where have you come from, Karl?'
-'You mustn't call me Karl,' said Ned.
-'Here I am Paul Kretschmer.'
-'You have come from another planet.
-From heaven, perhaps?'
-'From heaven?'
+At the railway station overlooking the Alster, he sat in a photo booth and had six passport photographs taken.
+As he waited for the photographs to appear, he murmured under his breath: "Thank God not everything has changed.
+These machines, I remember well."
+It took the hotel porter two journeys to transfer all Ned's purchases from the taxi to his suite, and he stood looking at the pile of shopping in the drawing room with a look of such comical bewilderment on his face that Cosima reached up and kissed him.
+"Where have you come from, Karl?"
+"You mustn't call me Karl," said Ned.
+"Here I am Paul Kretschmer."
+"You have come from another planet.
+From heaven, perhaps?"
+"From heaven?"
 Ned smiled.
-'No, I don't think you could call it that.'
-'Where then?
-You have never seen a computer, a mobile phone, a CD, a Palm Pilot, a video camera . . . where have you come from?'
+"No, I don't think you could call it that."
+"Where, then?
+You have never seen a computer, a mobile phone, a CD, a PalmPilot, a video camera...
+Where have you come from?"
 She pulled him towards the bedroom, but he braced his legs like a mule.

-'Cosima . . . '
+"Cosima . . ."

-'So.
+"So.
 It follows that you are also probably a virgin.
-Don't be frightened.'
+Don't be frightened."

 Frightened.